samlobe/HydroMap/README.md

 ## How to color the outputted pdbs

 ### With ChimeraX:
-- open the outputted pdb, `select all`, and `show sel surfaces`
+- open the outputted pdb and `show surfaces`
+  - alternatively `hide cartoons`, `show atoms`, `style sphere` if you prefer spheres
-- `color bfactor range 2.5,7 palette red-white-blue; color @@bfactor<-99 black` where 2.5 and 7 are the min and max values of the property (pick this based on the outputted histograms in Step 4)
+- `color bfactor range 2.5,7 palette red-white-blue; color @@bfactor<-99 black`
+  - 2.5 and 7 are the min and max values of the property (pick this based on the outputted histograms in Step 4)
+  - colors all the "unsolvated" residues black (bfactor set to -100)
 - Go to `Tools -> Depiction -> Color Key` to add a key, e.g. 2.5 kJ/mol; 7 kJ/mol.
 `2dlab text "<property_description>"` to make a label which you can drag by selecting "Move Label" in the Right Mouse tab.

 ### With Pymol:
 - open the outputted pdb and `show surface` (or `show spheres`)
-- `spectrum b, red_white_blue, minimum=2.5, maximum=7` where 2.5 and 7 are the min and max values of the property (pick this based on the outputted histograms in Step 4)
-- `color black, b<-99` to color the unsolvated residues black
+- `spectrum b, red_white_blue, minimum=2.5, maximum=7; color black, b<-99`

 ## Acknowledgements:
 [Shell Lab](https://theshelllab.org) and [Shea Group](https://labs.chem.ucsb.edu/shea/joan-emma/);